rostools/r-cubed-intro/paper.md

 research practices.
 A detailed description of the learning objectives is found in the syllabus in [*Section 2*](https://r-cubed.rostools.org/syllabus.html).
-Briefly, upon completing the learning module, learners are expected to
+Briefly, upon completing the learning module, learners are expected to have:
-have:

 1. A basic level of proficiency in using the R statistical programming language.
 2. Improved data and code literacy.
 3. The ability to conduct a modern and reproducible data analysis.
+4. Insight into the main challenges impeding open and reproducible research

 The learning module encompasses *five sub-modules* (see Table 1), with each sub-module representing about a half-day of lessons.